dmitriyratu/DiscourseKG/documentation/architecture.md

 **Aggregated Sentiment:**

-The `GraphPreprocessor` computes aggregated sentiment for each Mention by analyzing sentiment across all its Subjects:
+The `Grapher` computes aggregated sentiment for each Mention during preprocessing by analyzing sentiment across all its Subjects:

 ```json
 {